By Marcia Hinds – Ryan and Megan’s Mom

 Sometimes, parents mistakenly perceive the start of development and improvement as new behavior problems.
 What appears to be a new behavior issue can actually be a good sign.
 You may think your child is acting worse and that the medical protocol doesn’t work.
 You believe your child is regressing.
 All those thoughts went through my head, but that wasn’t what actually happened.
 Remember, this mantra and say it over and over again whenever your kid starts backsliding, “Regression often comes before progression.”
 A twelve-year-old who is two developmentally is much harder to deal with than a zoned out kid who doesn’t care about anything.

-When Ryan started to wake up and develop again after treating his immune system medically, we still had to use focused rehab to teach him all he didn’t know.
+When Ryan started to wake up and develop again after treating his immune system medically, we still had to use focused rehabillitation to teach him all the things he didn’t know.
 ABA, compliance training, and consistent parental guidance were needed to teach consequences for inappropriate behavior.
 Discipline for Ryan at age five was similar to discipline for a typical two-year old.
 You have to meet your child at the age they are developmentally.

 NOTE FROM MARCIA HINDS – Megan and Ryan’s mom: